PaulMares/cs336-f23-project/README.md

 - Client: `./compdetect_client [OPTIONS] [CONFIG_FILE]`
 	- `CONFIG_FILE` is the filename of the configuration file.
 If unspecified, it will default to `config.ini`

+## Part 2: standalone application

+Part 2 consists of one application that will ping a remote server.

+### Building

+1. Download the source code on a computer or virtual machine
+1. Open the downloaded source code folder in a terminal
+1. Use `make` to run the Makefile and compile the program

+### Running

+Prior to running the standalone application, make sure to set the configuration file parameters `server-addr` and `client-addr` to the IPv4 addresses of the server and host respectively.

+The atandalone application only has one option, `-v`, which enables verbose mode.
+To run it you must open the folder containing the application in a terminal and run the following command:

+- Client: `sudo ./compdetect [OPTIONS] [CONFIG_FILE]`
+	- `CONFIG_FILE` is the filename of the configuration file.
+If unspecified, it will default to `config.ini`
+	- For the program to work, you **must use sudo**.